hlotze/solar_system/README.md

 ```

 ## Result
-We produce a small diagram of the solar system's planets, see the notebook.
+We produce a small diagram of the solar systems' planets, see the notebook.

 <a href="solar_system.png" target="_blank">
 <figure>